asrulsibaoel/klops/README.md

 Klops consists of three modules.
 Versioning, Experiment and Deployment.

 ### Klops Experiment
-#### Experiment without Tuner
-Below is the example how to start Experiment without using tuner.
+Klops Experiment is a class that wraps the [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html).
+Below are the simple example to begin with.
 ```py
 from klops.experiment import Experiment
 from sklearn.datasets import load_iris